 In the case of the NYS Canal System, we recommend still another “chart alternative.”
 We recommend cruisers obtain the NY State publication, “The Cruising Guide to the New York State Canal System,” from the official NYS Canal System website, here: http://www.canals.ny.gov/index.shtml.
 The NYS Cruising Guide is a mix of traditional Points-of-Interest cruising guide content and navigational charts.
 The pictorial content on its pages show navigation hazards, soundings where needed and the location of numbered lateral marks, by color.
 It is a lot like a AAA Road Guide, except designed for use on the water.
 Sanctuary and crew feel it is very well done, and on this closed waterway, eliminates the need for traditional navigational charts.

-The Canal Corporation publishes a very useful information packet entitled, “Boater Resources.”
-Download it from the Canal Corp website or pick up a copy at one of the Canal Welcome Centers.
+The Canal Corporation publishes a very useful Word document information packet entitled, “Boater Resources.”
+Download it from the Canal Corp website or pick up a hardcopy at one of the Canal Welcome Centers.
 This small publication is a required supplement to any/all of the chart alternatives, and cruising boaters need to have it aboard.

 The locks on the NYS Canal System are 300′ long and 44.5′ wide.
 The lock chambers of medium-to-high elevation move 350 million to 400 million gallons of water per locking cycle.
 Vessel operators should be prepared for the possibility of strong cross-currents when entering and exiting locks.
 Stay well away from the downstream gates of locks that are full of water upon arrival, since that is where water will be discharged from the lock when it is “dumped.”
 The process creates strong, sometimes violent, currents close to the lock.